 An official yellow fever vaccination certificate may be required depending on your itinerary.
 Vaccination is usually recommended if you’ll be traveling in areas where there is risk of yellow fever transmission.

 - Requirement: A vaccination certificate is required for travelers aged ≥ 9 months coming from countries with risk of YF transmission.
-Note: This applies to airport layovers in these countries.
+This also applies to all airport transit stops in risk countries.

 - Official Status: listed by WHO as a country where YF transmission risk is present.